SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/DashboardQueryFilterFeed.md

 ## Filtering a table or node edge graph component

-When linked to a [table component](xref:DashboardTable) or a [node edge graph component](xref:DashboardNodeEdgeGraph), the query filter component allows real-time filtering of the associated table or the node edge graph.
+When linked to a component using a feed, the query filter component allows real-time filtering of that associated component.

 Two methods exist for linking a query filter: